amail/comfirm-dmarc-report-server/README.md

 ======================================
 *v 0.7*

-Server for receiving **DMARC** reports, validate their integrity, and passing them to a web service as JSON.
+Server for receiving **DMARC** reports by email, validate their integrity, and passing them to a web service as JSON.
 Created by the good guys at [Comfirm](http://comfirm.se).